Halazone

 Halazone (4-(dichlorosulfamoyl)benzoic acid) is a chemical compound whose formula can be written as either C_{7}H_{5}Cl_{2}NO_{4}S or (HOOC)(C_{6}H_{4})(SO_{2})(NCl_{2}).
 It has been widely used to disinfect drinking water.

-Other names for this compound include p-sulfondichloramidobenzoic acid, 4-[(dichloroamino)sulfonyl]benzoic acid, and Pantocide.

 Uses

 Halazone tablets have been used to disinfect water for drinking, especially where treated tap water is not available.
 A typical dosage is 4 mg/L.

 Halazone tablets were commonly used during World War II by U.S. soldiers for portable water purification, even being included in accessory packs for C-rations until 1945.

 Halazone was widely used by Marine infantry units during the Vietnam War.
 Halazone has largely been replaced in that use by sodium dichloroisocyanurate.
 The primary limitation of halazone tablets was the very short usable life of opened bottles, typically three days or less, unlike iodine-based tablets which have a usable open bottle life of three months.

 Dilute halazone solutions (4 to 8 ppm of available chlorine) has also been used to disinfect contact lenses, and as a spermicide.